 Get inspired: Beer Dough Pizzas

 Top recipe searches: Soup, carrot cake, banana bread, chicken, chili

 What they say about Yukoners: Though temperatures in your province are actually pretty mild, at least by shivery northern Canadian standards, you Yukoners still reach for hot soup and spicy chili to stay toasty in July.
 You need something to warm you up after all that camping, canoeing, hunting and nature hiking you love to do!
 You’re contented, approachable and gracious guests at anyone’s party.
 And, as such, you never show up empty-handed.
 Bundle up freshly baked carrot cake to secure your “best guest” status.

 Get inspired: Carrot Cake with Maple Cream Cheese Icing

 Top recipe searches: Chicken casserole, meat loaf, cookies, cornbread, brownies

 What they say about Nunavummiut: You’re suckers for hearty family meals.
-Heartfelt, earnest and sincere, you couldn’t care less for what’s on trend this year.
+Heartfelt, earnest and sincere, you couldn’t care less about what’s on trend this year.
 You’re independent, strong-willed and self-reliant, and you’re eager to share the fruits — or brownies — of your labour with friends and less about relatives.